tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

 Code comes in lots of different forms, such as text, bytecode, and control-flow graphs (CFGs).
 In this post, we will learn how to construct a CFG from bytecode.
-We will use Python bytecode and Python (3.6+) as a programming language, but the concepts should be applicable to other bytecode and using other programming languages.[^idiomatic]
+We will use a subset of CPython (3.6+) bytecode and Python (3.6+) as a programming language, but the concepts should be applicable to other bytecode and using other programming languages.[^idiomatic]

 [^idiomatic]: I have avoided idiomatic Python where it would be tricky to
     emulate in other languages.
 Some of these functions may be zingy one-liners